apereo/cas/docs/cas-server-documentation/ticketing/Ehcache-Ticket-Registry.md

 #### Configuration

-{% include casproperties.html properties="cas.ticket.registry.ehcache" %}
+{% include_cached casproperties.html properties="cas.ticket.registry.ehcache" %}

 The Ehcache configuration for `ehcache-replicated.xml` mentioned in the config follows.
 Note that `${ehcache.otherServer}` would be replaced by a system property: `-Dehcache.otherserver=cas2`.